“And it Stoned me to My Soul”

 People experience Knee Pain for any number of reasons: Sports Injuries, Muscle Imbalances, Arthritis, or trying to walk over a ridiculously steep hill on their way home from the Castro.
 Whatever your situation, let Dr. Smith help you to properly diagnose the cause of your knee pain and make an informed decision as how to best proceed.

 TMJ presents in many different ways.
 Perhaps you wake up with headaches or get pain in the jaw when you chew.
-Many people have issues in the neck, head and shoulder which relates to the TMJ without know it that their jaw is involved.
+Many people have issues in the neck, head and shoulder which relates to the TMJ without knowing that their jaw is involved.
 If you clench, grind, or have chronic pain, it is worth considering your TMJ.

 For many decades, doctors and scientists believed that most back pain was caused by ”slipped” or “torn” discs.
 We now know this not to be true.
 Disc problems constitute only a small portion of the causes of back pain and rarely require surgery for pain relief.
 That being said, disc pain can be severe and requires expert treatment.

 Whiplash is one of the most common and well known injuries from a car accident.
-This occurs when the force of the accident ‘whips’ the head violently from direction to another farther than normal limits, resulting in muscles, tendons and ligaments that support the spine are overstretched, torn or irritated.
+This occurs when the force of the accident ‘whips’ the head violently from direction to another farther than normal limits, resulting in muscles, tendons and ligaments that support the spine being overstretched, torn or irritated.

 The spine has a natural curvature from front to back which helps it absorb compressive types of forces.
 Sometimes the spine will have other curves, side to side or rotational, which affect its biomechanics.
 This is commonly known as scoliosis.
 Scoliosis can contribute to back pain, headaches, and early degeneration due to altered movement patterns.